-- Preparing graduates to work in health, fitness, and rehabilitation settings.
+- Prepare graduates to work in a variety of health, fitness, and rehabilitation settings

-- Preparing students to work with a diverse clientele of differing health profiles and fitness abilities.
+- Educate students to work with diverse populations and various health and fitness backgrounds

-- Building science skills that will enable graduates to pursue post-baccalaureate degrees.
+- Develop scientific and practical skills that enable graduates to pursue post-baccalaureate degrees

-- Providing graduates for the Illinois health care workforce, especially in central Illinois.
+- Provide graduates for the Illinois allied health workforce, especially in central Illinois

 Student Learning Objectives: